arjunroyihrpa/mammoth-commons/mai_bias/catalogue/README.md

-:warning: If you need new data types to represent the outcomes of loaders, these datatypes should be integrated within the core of the MAMMOth-commons package.
-This way, they can be imported from the `mammoth` module once the package is installed within docker containers, which in turn facilitates communication between loaders and metrics by referencing the same data types.
+:warning: If you need new data types to represent the outcomes of loaders, these datatypes should be integrated within the `mammoth_commons` module.
+This way, loaders and metrics can communicate within docker containers by referencing the same data types.

 There are three subdirectories in which you can find and place modules of respective types: